jobindj/viva-workshop/docs/2-1-git-overview.md

 So what is Git?
 Git is an automated **version control** system.
 "Version control is a system that records the changes to a file or a set of files over time so that you can recall specific versions later."[^1] The collaborative and open development of VIVA+ models is enabled by Git.

-The objective of this section is to introduce a new user to the concepts of Git version control and to introduce them to the VIVA+ models development workflow.
+The objective of this section is to introduce a new user to the concepts of Git version control and to introduce them to the VIVA+ model development workflow.

 !!! summary "In this workshop, you will learn"
     - to **clone the VIVA+ git repository** from OpenVT